-- Client will ask the gateway to download his/her stored file. - Gateway will forward the request to the cloud provider and cloud provider will generate the hash value of the stored file using SHA2.
+- i.
+Client will ask the gateway to download his/her stored file. - ii.
+Gateway will forward the request to the cloud provider and cloud provider will generate the hash value of the stored file using SHA2.
 This generated value is compared with the client's original key value.
-If the values have been matched, then the encrypted file is sent back to the gateway, else the warnings will be displayed to the user that file has been accessed by someone. - Gateway will receive all the encrypted file and will send the file to the client. - Client will further perform the AES decryption to fetch the original data.
+If the values have been matched, then the encrypted file is decrypted using blowfish decryption and is sent back to the gateway, else the warnings will be displayed to the user that file has been accessed by someone. - iii.
+Gateway will receive all the decryption file and will further apply the AES decryption before sending the file to the client. - iv.
+Client will further perform the RSA decryption to fetch the original data.